-Our investments have previously been - and in the future may be - subject to significant impairment charges, which adversely affect our results of operations.
+$Our investments \ have \ previously \ been-and \ in \ the \ future \ may \ be-subject \ to \ significant \ impairment \ charges, \ which \ adversely \ affect \ our \ results \ of \ operations.$

 We are required to periodically evaluate our investments for impairment indicators.
 The value of an investment is impaired when our analysis indicates that, with respect to a loan, it is probable that we will not be able to collect the full amount we intended to collect from the loan or, with respect to a security, it is probable that the value of security is other than temporarily impaired.
 The judgment regarding the existence of impairment indicators is based on a variety of factors depending upon the nature of the investment and the manner in which the income related to such investment calculated for purposes of our financial statements.
-If we determine that an impairment has occurred, we are required to make an adjustment to the net carrying value of the investment, which could adversely affect our results of operations and funds from operations in the applicable period and thereby adversely affect our ability to pay dividends to our stockholders.
+If we determine that an impairment has occurred, we are required to make an adjustment to the net carrying value of the investment, which could adversely affect our results of operations in the applicable period and thereby adversely affect our ability to pay dividends to our stockholders.

-As has been widely publicized, the continued challenging credit and liquidity conditions have resulted in a number of financial institutions recording an unprecedented amount of impairment charges, and we have also been affected by these conditions.
+As has been widely publicized, the recent market conditions have resulted in a number of financial institutions recording an unprecedented amount of impairment charges, and we were also affected by these conditions.
 These challenging conditions have reduced the market trading activity for many real estate securities, resulting in less liquid markets for those securities.
 These lower valuations have affected us by, among other things, decreasing our net book value and contributing to our decision to record impairment charges.

-The lenders under any repurchase agreements that we may enter into from time to time may elect not to extend financing to us, which could quickly and seriously impair our liquidity.
+The lenders under our repurchase agreements may elect not to extend financing to us, which could quickly and seriously impair our liquidity.